When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Modes of Transportation

-the NW Harrison Blvd / NW 11Th St neighborhood commuting on a bicycle to and
+revealed that the NW Harrison Blvd / NW 11Th St neighborhood is a fantastic

-Also, more people in NW Harrison Blvd / NW 11Th St choose to walk to work each day
+Also, in the NW Harrison Blvd / NW 11Th St neighborhood, walking to work is a real

 Notable & Unique: People

-NW Harrison Blvd / NW 11Th St neighborhood are currently enrolled in college.
-This is
+NeighborhoodScout's analysis shows that the NW Harrison Blvd / NW 11Th St

 In addition, the NW Harrison Blvd / NW 11Th St neighborhood stands out for having an